-The Football Association Doping Control Programme is aimed at keeping English football free from the threat of performance enhancing drugs and to ensure that all players can compete on a level playing field.
+The Football Association Anti-Doping Programme is aimed at keeping English football free from the threat of performance enhancing drugs and to ensure that all players can compete on a level playing field.

-The FA Doping Control Education Programme is integrated into the LFE Induction for all Apprentices and further information about doping control can be found in the Apprentice Handbook.
+The FA Anti-Doping Education Programme is integrated into the LFE Induction for all Apprentices and further information about anti-doping can be found in the Apprentice Handbook.

-The purpose of the Doping Control Education Programme is to improve awareness in the areas of social drugs and alcohol, performance enhancing drugs and testing procedures.
+The purpose of the Anti-Doping Education Programme is to improve awareness in the areas of social drugs and alcohol, performance enhancing drugs and testing procedures.

 Players have many responsibilities in regard to doping control.
 The most important of which are: